dippy2214/Checkers-AI/README.md

-# Checkers AI
+# 💻 Checkers AI
- This is a project is a monte-carlo search tree based checkers AI made for the CMP304 module
+This is a project is a monte-carlo search tree based checkers AI made for my CMP304 module at abertay.